Main Dish

 How to Make Pesto Potatoes & Beans

 • First, start by prepping your beans and potatoes.
-Trim the stem end of your beans and wash your potatoes.
-Cut the potatoes into small, 1/4-1/3 inch slices and the beans into 1 inch pieces.
+Wash the potatoes and trim the stem end of the beans; string them if you’re using a stringed bean variety.
+Cut the potatoes into small, 1/4-1/3 inch slices and the beans into 1-inch pieces.

-• Bring a pot of water to boil and par boil the potatoes for about 2-3 minutes.
-Remove the potatoes and toss in the beans for about 30 seconds.
-Dunk them both in iced water afterwards to stop the cooking.
+• Bring a pot of water to boil and parboil the potatoes for about 3-5 minutes.
+Remove the potatoes and toss in the beans for about 30 seconds-1 minute.
+Dunk them both in an iced bath afterward to stop the cooking.

 • Sauté the potatoes and beans.
-Heat a large pan over medium-high heat (maybe a little lower if you’re using a gas stove) and toss in two tablespoons of butter.
+Heat a large pan over medium-high heat (medium if you’re using a gas stove) and toss in two tablespoons of butter.
 You can use olive oil if you prefer here.
 Place the potatoes in first to let them start to crisping up.
-Once they’re a golden color, toss in your beans and cook for another 2 minutes over medium heat.
-Toss often, kind of like a stir fry.
+Once they’re a golden brown color (~3-5 minutes), toss in the beans and cook for another 2 minutes over medium heat.
+Toss often like a stir fry.

 • Remove from the heat and spoon in 2-3 tablespoons of basil pesto.
 Stir until completely dispersed and that’s it!